sandre58/MyWpf/CONTRIBUTING.md

 ## Code of Conduct

-Please note that by contributing to MyClub, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that by contributing to My .NET, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
 We expect everyone to behave respectfully and professionally.

 ## Getting Help